tairo/STEMDu_Ardublock/README.markdown

 Copyright (C) 2014 Tairo Nomura

 Additional files for STEM Du hardware and some functions were written by Tairo Nomura, Saitama University, Japan.
-Those files also under same license as above original ArduBlock.
+Those files also under GPLv3 same as below original ArduBlock.

 ----
 Copyright (C) 2011 David Li and He Qichen